Russia orders warplanes in Syria to fly higher after jet shot down

-MOSCOW (Reuters) - Russia has ordered its warplanes in Syria to fly higher to avoid being shot down by shoulder-launched anti-aircraft missiles after one of its jets was shot out of the sky at the weekend, the Izvestia daily reported on Monday.
+MOSCOW (Reuters) - Russia has ordered its warplanes in Syria to fly higher to avoid being shot down by shoulder-launched anti-aircraft missiles after one of its jets was downed at the weekend, the Izvestia daily reported on Monday.

-Syrian rebels downed the Russian SU-25 plane on Saturday in Idlib Province.
-The defense ministry said the pilot ejected, fought with rebels on the ground, then blew himself up with a grenade when they got close to him.
+Syrian rebels shot the Russian SU-25 plane out of the sky on Saturday in Idlib Province.
+Russia’s defense ministry said the pilot ejected, fought with rebels on the ground, then blew himself up with a grenade when they got close to him.

-Izvestia, citing the Russian Defence Ministry, said a decision had been taken that such planes would in future only fly above 5,000 meters (16,400 ft) to keep them safe.
+Izvestia, citing the ministry, said a decision had been taken that such planes would in future only fly above 5,000 meters (16,400 ft) to keep them safe.

 It said that such a policy had previously been in force, but that the SU-25s had for some reason started flying at lower altitudes in recent days.

-The Kremlin said that shoulder-launched missiles obtained by rebels now posed a threat to all planes operating in Syria, but that it was too early to say who had supplied the weapons system used to shoot down the Russian SU-25.
+Shoulder-launched missiles obtained by rebels now posed a threat to all planes operating in Syria, the Kremlin said.
+But it said it was too early to say who had supplied the weapons system used to shoot down the Russian SU-25.

 “It’s extremely worrying that shoulder-launched surface-to air missiles are in the hands of the terrorists,” Kremlin spokesman Dmitry Peskov told reporters on a conference call.